kestra-io/docs/content/docs/04.user-interface-guide/04-executions.md

 ### Outputs Tab

-The outputs in an execution page allow to see each task outputs.
+The outputs tab in an execution page allow to see each task outputs.

 ![Kestra User Interface Execution Outputs Tab](/docs/user-interface-guide/25-Executions-Outputs.png)